-- balance of water and electrolytes
+- balancing water and electrolytes

 - sexual response

-- the sympathetic autonomic nervous system (SANS)
+- sympathetic autonomic nervous system (SANS)

-- the parasympathetic autonomic nervous system (PANS)
+- parasympathetic autonomic nervous system (PANS)

-But what if you were mistaken and just thought you saw a bear?
+But what if you realize you were mistaken and it wasn’t a bear?
 You wouldn’t need the stimulation of your SANS, so your parasympathetic nervous system would jump into action.
 Your PANS would bring your heartbeat and blood pressure back to normal.

-- blocked catheter
+- a blocked catheter

-- urinary tract infection
+- a urinary tract infection (UTI)

 - bladder stones

-Once the immediate emergency has passed, your doctor will probably want to do a thorough examination and run diagnostic tests.
-This is done to determine the exact cause of the overreaction and to rule out any other potential underlying causes.
+Once the immediate emergency passes, your doctor will probably want to do a thorough examination and run diagnostic tests.
+These tests can help your doctor determine the exact cause and rule out other possible causes.